Save big (up to $1,875) on small business tools with our free membership, business.com+

 Freelancers should provide professional invoices with detailed contact information, sent dates and due dates, invoice numbers and a breakdown of the services provided.

-16. Freelancers should follow directions.
+16. Make sure freelancers can follow directions.

 17. Freelancers’ work should help you meet your business goals.

-“Businesses often neglect to articulate their blind spots in a way that illuminates them as opportunities.
-Narrowing in on the ‘why’ will help you … select the ‘right’ freelance person or agency that supports the heart of the task,” Osborn explained.
+“Businesses often neglect to articulate their blind spots in a way that illuminates them as opportunities,” Osborn explained.
+“Narrowing in on the ‘why’ will help you … select the ‘right’ freelance person or agency that supports the heart of the task.”

 Where to find freelancers

-“This sets expectations for project execution, as well as for standards for communication, time commitment, and information about the company itself to give the freelancer background and ensure alignment with company practices and values,” Cohen added.
+“This sets expectations for project execution, as well as for standards for communication, time commitment, and information about the company itself to give the freelancer background and ensure alignment with company practices and values,” Cohen explained.

 1. Seek freelancers on freelance work platforms.